precice/precice.github.io/pages/docs/adapters/adapter-code_aster.md

 2. Click "File > Open..." and select the file `solid/solid.astk`.

 3. In the Base path field, set the path to your `solid/` directory.
-If you then put your cursor in one of the fields below, and then click on the Base path-field, astk will auto-fill the selected field with the base path (although this seems to not always work - please let us know if you find a better way).
+Note that clicking on a text field and then clicking on the Base path, astk will auto-fill the selected field with the base path.

+4. The following should already be set by default:

-4. Select under `D` (input) the files `adapter.comm`, `solid.mmed`, `config.comm`, `def.comm`.
+    1. Select under `D` (input) the files `adapter.comm`, `solid.mmed`, `config.comm`, `def.comm`.
 Select under `R` (output) the files `solid.mess`, `solid.rmed`, `solid.resu`.

-5. For the `.comm` files, make sure that `adapter.comm` is assigned to `UNIT=1`, `def.comm` is assigned to `UNIT=91`, and `config.comm` has `UNIT=90`.
+    2. For the `.comm` files, look at the `LU` values and make sure that `adapter.comm` is assigned to `UNIT=1`, `def.comm` is assigned to `UNIT=91`, and `config.comm` has `UNIT=90`.
 The adapter.comm is the command file that comes with the Code_Aster adapter.
-For the rest of the files, ASTK will give the default UNIT values.
+For the rest of the files, ASTK will give the default `UNIT` values.
 Make sure that these correspond to the values in the image below.

-Lastly, make sure that in ASTK, the `nodebug` mode is selected.
+    3. Make sure that in ASTK, the `nodebug` mode is selected.

-6. Lastly, add a new field of type `repe`, by pressing the `Add Entry` button on the right.
-In this field, point REPE_OUT to be located in the solid directory, as shown in the image below.
+    4. Lastly, add a new field of type `repe`, by pressing the `Add Entry` button on the right.
+In this field, point `REPE_OUT` to be located in the solid directory, as shown in the image below.
 Make sure to also create this directory on your system.
 This `REPE_OUT` folder will hold the `rmed` output files of Code_Aster.

-7. Now that you have updated the `solid.astk` file, save and export it.
+7. Now that you have updated the `solid.astk` file, save and export it from the `File` menu.
+You need to give a name for your file, e.g. `solid.export`.

-8. Click "Run" to generate the rest of the files.
-You can then quit ASTK.
+8. Click "Run" to generate the rest of the files and exit ASTK.

 ![astk-settings-2](images/docs/adaper-codeaster-astk-settings-2.png)